browserengineering/book/book/text.md

 What is a *font*, exactly?
-Well, in the olden days, printers arranged little metal slugs on rails, covered them with ink, and pressed them to a sheet of paper, creating a printed page.
+Well, in the olden days, printers arranged little metal slugs on rails, covered them with ink, and pressed them to a sheet of paper, creating a printed page (see Figure 1).
 The metal shapes came in boxes, one per letter, so you'd have a (large) box of e's, a (small) box of x's, and so on.
-The boxes came in cases (one for upper*case* and one for lower*case* letters).
+The boxes came in cases (see Figure 2), one for upper-*case* and one for lower-*case* letters.
 The set of cases was called a font.[^fontname] Naturally, if you wanted to print larger text, you needed different (bigger) shapes, so those were a different font; a collection of fonts was called a *type*, which is why we call it